novuhq/blog/2024/Nov/MCID-188/developers-guide-to-choosing-the-best-notification-platfrom.md

 # A Developer’s Guide to Choosing the Best Notification Platform

-Meta: *Learn* *how to select the best notification platform for your app; different types of notifications, key features, and top platforms like FCM and Novu.*

 Duolingo is well known for its unique usage of rich notifications, which, according to co-founder [Luis von Ahn](https://www.ted.com/talks/luis_von_ahn_how_to_make_learning_as_addictive_as_social_media?subtitle=en), are “one of the core drivers of Duolingo’s impressive daily user traffic.”
 This highlights how essential notifications are in keeping customers updated and connected to apps and products.
 However, designing an efficient notification system is not without its challenges.

 [“How to build a notification system?”](https://dev.to/novu/creating-a-notification-system-with-novu-and-sendgrid-1311/?utm_campaign=ws-notification-service) is a common question on platforms like [StackOverflow](https://stackoverflow.com/questions/9735578/building-a-notification-system), [Quora,](https://www.quora.com/How-easy-is-it-to-build-push-notification-into-your-mobile-apps-Versus-hiring-an-outside-company-to-do-it-for-you) and [Reddit](https://www.reddit.com/r/reactjs/comments/1bwrtzg/how_do_you_build_your_notifications_system/).
 The complexity of this process has led developers to seek notification platforms that simplify how notifications are integrated into apps so they don’t have to build from scratch.
 As such, this guide will provide developers with the necessary knowledge and considerations when choosing a notification platform.
 Let’s get started.